hide

 Tips for living as a digital nomad

-Now you know how to become a digital nomad, what happens next?
-Whether you want to do it for 3 months or a lifetime, everyone will encounter the same sorts of issues and challenges as they travel and work.
+Now you know how to become a digital nomad, but what happens next?
+Whether you want to do it for 3 months or a lifetime, here are some of our best tips for sustaining that digital nomad lifestyle.

 Design a life that works for you